 The Importance of Social Connection in Older Adulthood: It Takes a Village

 It’s well known that social connectedness is crucial to early brain development; however, staying socially active is also important for the adult brain.
 Remaining in community-based activities as we age has been shown to keep our minds sharp (maybe even slowing down cognitive decline), increase independence and improve the quality of physical and mental life.
-In this Dr. Karen D. Sullivan’s I CARE FOR YOUR BRAIN lecture, “The Importance of Social Connection in Older Adulthood: It Takes a Village,” she discusses the brain-benefits of staying connected to a community as we get older.
+In this I CARE FOR YOUR BRAIN lecture, “The Importance of Social Connection in Older Adulthood: It Takes a Village,” she discusses the brain-benefits of staying connected to a community as we get older.
 The lecture will include an up-to-date research report on the topic and evidence-based recommendations to help participants increase social activities in a way that is meaningful to the individual.

 Evidence-based Methods for Improving Your Memory